aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/delete-pivot-table-from-a-worksheet/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides a feature to delete or remove Pivot Table from a Worksheet.
-You can delete the pivot table using pivot table object or pivot table position.
-Please use the [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/go-cpp/pivottablecollection/remove_pivottable/) method to delete the pivot table using pivot table object and [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottablecollection/removeat/) method to delete pivot table object using its position inside the pivot table collection.
+Aspose.Cells provides a feature to delete or remove a pivot table from a worksheet.
+You can delete the pivot table using a pivot table object or its position.
+Please use the [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/go-cpp/pivottablecollection/remove_pivottable/) method to delete a pivot table using the pivot table object and the [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottablecollection/removeat/) method to delete a pivot table using its position inside the pivot table collection.

 {{% /alert %}}

 The following sample code deletes two pivot tables from the worksheet.
-First it removes pivot table using [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/go-cpp/pivottablecollection/remove_pivottable/) method and then it removes pivot table using [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottablecollection/removeat/) method.
+First, it removes a pivot table using the [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/go-cpp/pivottablecollection/remove_pivottable/) method, and then it removes a pivot table using the [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottablecollection/removeat/) method.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-DeletePivotTableFromAWorksheet.go" >}}